Anthony: "#AfterSex"! "#AfterPoooop"! "#AfterWorkoutBuuuuutt"! "#AfterMurder"!

 - Celeste: Theo takes frequent selfies and encourages Madeline to join in.

-- Zee in DC Super Hero Girls is a fashionista who likes talking selfies.
+- Zee in DC Super Hero Girls is a fashionista who likes taking selfies.

 - Star vs. the Forces of Evil: While Princess Smooshy's trying to steal Star's face in "Sleep Spells", she repeatedly stops to take selfies while uttering "camera phone", even if it's getting in the way of her escape.
-It's so silly that Disney XD made an official Stupid Statement Dance Mix of it.
+It's so silly that Disney XD made an official Sampling music video of it.

 - Kitty from Total Drama Presents: The Ridonculous Race carries her phone at all times and frequently takes selfies whether by herself or with the other contestants during the race to capture the different attractions of the world.
 Sometimes, she even takes selfies in dire situations, such as when she was sliding down the hill on an emu (due to the Ice Dancers sabotaging the sisters).